Analysis of chaos and regularity in the open Dicke model: SPECTRAL ANALYSIS AND QUANTUM CHAOS IN OPEN QUANTUM SYSTEMS

 \section{SPECTRAL ANALYSIS AND QUANTUM CHAOS IN OPEN QUANTUM SYSTEMS}

-The way to perform the spectral analysis for open quantum systems with complex spectra was first outlined in Ref.~\cite{Grobe1988}.
-The studies were latter extended to other open quantum systems, which suggest that the behavior regarding regularity and chaos in dissipative systems is universal~\cite{Akemann2019}.
-We follow the procedure exposed in these references in the present work.
+The way to perform the spectral analysis for open quantum systems with complex spectra was first outlined for periodically kicked dissipative tops in Ref.~\cite{Grobe1988}.
+These studies were latter extended to other open systems with finite dimension~\cite{Akemann2019,Hamazaki2020,Rubio2022}, which suggest that the behavior regarding regularity and chaos in open quantum systems is universal~\cite{Grobe1988,Akemann2019}.
+Thus, we follow the procedure exposed in these references to corroborate the validity of the GHS conjecture for the infinite-dimensional open Dicke model.